 South Texas received a 3+ rating, signaling an average to above average season with early bloom along I-35 and I-37.

 So there you have it!
-Continue to check back here for more wildflower information and wildflower updates, and don't forget to check out Wildflower Haven and the Texas Wildflower Report for their excellent resources on the wildflowers of Texas.
+Don't forget to check out Wildflower Haven and the Texas Wildflower Report for their excellent resources on the wildflowers of Texas.
 If you're ready to start planning your wildflower routes this year, head on over to Texas Hill Country to see their list of the best wildflower day trips in Texas.
 The Lady Bird Johnson Wildflower Center also has an excellent list of day trips for those not lucky enough to live in the hill country (just kiddin', y'all).

 Whether you live in West Texas or North Texas, you can put on your own wildflower show featuring the state flower of Texas anytime of year if you tend your garden well enough.
 We love these Texas Oklahoma wildflower seeds found on Amazon for less than $7, featuring a mix of White Yarrow, Bachelor Button, Texas Bluebonnet, Mountain Laurel, and more.